oursky/github-actions-manager/README.md

 7. Under Github tokens page https://github.com/settings/tokens, generate a Github personal access token (classic) with scope `[workflow, notifications]` (this may be more than strictly necessary).
 Copy the generated `token` to `token` in `config.toml`.

+### FSPath

+Currently, persistent configs are being stored in a low-density file storage system under `fs`.
+If you want to disable config persistence i.e. reconstruct the list of subscribed repos after every restart:

+Under `config.toml` -> `[store]`,  change `type` to `"InMemory"`.

 8. Test the app **in a public channel** (e.g. #team-bot-sandbox).
 The app was not designed with direct messages in mind and may not work there.